AidenH-dev/LocalSentinelGatewaySystems/tor-gapping-gateway/README.md

    From any device connected to the WRT3200ACM, visit: https://check.torproject.org

+### Considerations

+While all DNS lookups, TCP connections and Accidental Direct Connections are now tor protected all UDP or QUIC are not protected.
+This leads us to the next problem to solve covering the privacy and security of that type of traffic.
+(LINK TO SELF HOSTED VPN PART OF PROJECT)

 **Acknowledgements**

 Installing and configuring guidelines steps 4-8 were provided by this OpenWRT user guide: https://openwrt.org/docs/guide-user/services/tor/client